asavinov/prosto/README.md

 ## Defining tables

 Each table has some structure which is defined by its *attributes*.
-Table data is defined by the tuple it consists of and each tuple is a combination of some attribute values.
+Table data is defined by the tuples it consists of and each tuple is a combination of some attribute values.

 There exist many different ways to populate a table with tuples (attribute values).
 One of the simplest one is a table `population` operation.
 It relies on a *user-defined function* which is supposed to *know* how to populate the table by returning a `pandas` data frame with the data: